Thursday 11 July 1940

 Battle of the Mediterranean: Italian submarine Tarantini torpedoes and sinks Panamanian freighter Janna about 60 miles south of Cyprus.
 The submarine rescues the entire crew.

 At Malta, churchgoers spot a "miraculous" result of a recent air raid.
-A statue known as Ecce Homo has had its head blown off, sending it to a spot peering out from a hole in the road.
+A famous statue that is known as "Behold the Man" has its head blown off, sending it to a spot peering out from a hole in the road.
 It is a rare day without any air raid alerts.

 British/Irish Relations: Lord Craigavon announces that Ireland has rejected British overtures for a joint defense arrangement.